More miscues, mistakes prove costly in Dallas Cowboys’ 38-10 loss to Arizona Cardinals

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

+The Cowboys have allowed 74 points off of turnovers this season, the worst mark by any NFL team over the last 20 seasons.

+Monday’s loss was the fifth straight game that the Cowboys have trailed by at least 14 points and the fifth straight game the league’s worst scoring defense allowed at least 31 points in a game.

-The Cowboys could do nothing against the run and the quick feet of Cardinals quarterback Kyler Murray, the most decorated high school football player in the history of Texas football, who kept his record spotless at AT&T Stadium.
+The Cowboys could do nothing against the run and the quick feet of Cardinals quarterback Kyler Murray, the most decorated high school football player in Texas history, who kept his record spotless at AT&T Stadium.

 Murray is now 7-0 at the venue, including three state championships at Allen High School and a Big 12 title during a Heisman Trophy-winning campaign Oklahoma.

 He rushed for 74 yards against the Cowboys and a touchdown.
-He also passed for 188 yards and two scores, a six-yarder and a 80-yard to former Texas A&M standout Christian Kirk.
+He also passed for 188 yards and two scores, a 6-yard toss and a 80-yard play to former Texas A&M standout Christian Kirk.

+Cardinals running back Kenyan Drake led the way with 20 carries for 164 yards and two touchdowns.
+His 69-yard romp with 1:49 left in the game added insult to the embarrassment for the Cowboys defense.

+The Cowboys entered Monday’s game hoping to lean on Elliott and take some pressure off Dalton.
+But Elliott couldn’t hang on to the football.

+He was replaced by Connor McGovern putting backups at four spots on the offensive line from what the Cowboys hoped to start the season with.
+Tackles La’el Collins and Tyron Smith are out for the season and center Joe Looney is on injured reserve.

+Dalton was sacked three times in the game and was under constant pressure.

-The Cowboys will try to regroup with two division games on the road, Sunday at the Washington Football Team (1-5) and then Nov.
+The Cowboys will try to regroup with two division games on the road over the next two weeks, Sunday at the Washington Football Team (1-5) and then Nov.
 1 at the Philadelphia Eagles (1-4-1).

 Comments